mrRachar/AElfi/AElfi/docs/connection/request.md

 ## Request Object
 The request object, `request`, allows you access to all the information the user has sent you.
 It is, like all [COM](start.md) objects, automatically available for you in the global scope.

-Anything in headers can also be accessed by subscripting the request object, so `request.headers['ip']` and `request['ip']` are the same.
+Anything in `header` can also be accessed by subscripting the request object, so `request.header['ip']` and `request['ip']` are the same.

 #### `agent`
-The user agent, the string version stored in `.headers['user agent']`, is parsed to get all the information, from browser to operating system and device type, so you can make best guesses on who your user is.
+The user agent, the string version stored in `.header['user agent']`, is parsed to get all the information, from browser to operating system and device type, so you can make best guesses on who your user is.

 *[Find more about `UserAgent` and user agent parsing](agent.md)*